Indian maker of cough syrup linked to Uzbekistan deaths halts production - NewsBreak

 Xi Jinping estimates China's 2022 GDP grew at least 4.4%.
 But Covid misery looms

-China's economy grew at least 4.4% in 2022, according to leader Xi Jinping, a figure much stronger than many economists had expected.
+CNN — China's economy grew at least 4.4% in 2022, according to leader Xi Jinping, a figure much stronger than many economists had expected.
 But the current Covid wave may hobble growth in the months ahead.
-China's annual GDP is expected to have exceeded 120 trillion yuan ($17.4 trillion) last year, Xi...
+China's annual GDP is expected to have exceeded 120 trillion yuan ($17.4 trillion)...

 Dubai just dropped a 30% tax on alcohol

-Dubai has scrapped a 30% tax on alcohol and will no longer charge tourists or expats for permits to buy alcoholic drinks as the emirate tries to attract more foreign workers and visitors in the face of growing regional competition.
-Two major retailers in the city, located in the United...
+CNN — Dubai has scrapped a 30% tax on alcohol and will no longer charge tourists or expats for permits to buy alcoholic drinks as the emirate tries to attract more foreign workers and visitors in the face of growing regional competition.
+Two major retailers in the city, located...

 Comments / 0